Chart Color Schemes

 The area's income profile falls below national averages based on AreaSearch analysis

-In AreaSearch's latest postcode level ATO data released for the financial year ending June 2022, Scone's median income among taxpayers is $51,552.
-The average income in Scone was $97,090 during this period.
-Nationally, these figures are exceptionally high compared to other regions.
-For instance, the Rest of NSW had a median income of $49,459 and an average income of $62,998 for the same financial year.
-Based on Wage Price Index growth of 10.6% since June 2022, current estimates for Scone would be approximately $57,017 (median) and $107,382 (average) as of March 2025.
-According to the Census conducted in August 2021, household, family, and personal incomes in Scone rank modestly, between the 37th and 50th percentiles.
-The earnings profile shows that 29.4% of locals (1,788 people) fall within the $1,500 - 2,999 income category.
-This pattern is similar to metropolitan regions where 29.9% of residents occupy this income range.
-After housing expenses, 85.3% of income remains for other expenses in Scone.
+AreaSearch's latest postcode level ATO data for financial year 2022 indicates Scone's median income among taxpayers is $51,552.
+The average income in Scone during this period was $97,090.
+Nationally, these figures are exceptionally high compared to the Rest of NSW's median income of $49,459 and average income of $62,998.
+Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates suggest Scone's median income is approximately $58,053 and the average is around $109,333 as of September 2025.
+According to the 2021 Census, household, family, and personal incomes in Scone rank modestly, between the 37th and 50th percentiles.
+The earnings profile shows that 29.4% of locals (1,790 people) fall into the $1,500 - 2,999 income category, similar to the metropolitan region where 29.9% occupy this range.
+After housing expenses, 85.3% of income remains for other expenditures.

 Frequently Asked Questions - Income